craftcms/shopify/README.md

 `createdAt` | When the product was created in your Shopify store. | `DateTime` `publishedAt` | When the product was published in your Shopify store. | `DateTime` `updatedAt` | When the product was last updated in your Shopify store. | `DateTime`

+All of these properties are available when working with a product element [in your templates](#templating).

 > :bulb: See the Shopify documentation on the [product resource](https://shopify.dev/api/admin-rest/2022-04/resources/product#resource-object) for more information about what kinds of values to expect from these properties.